 Ecosystem and Climate Change Impacts of Tree Removals.
 Tree removal may be needed in many circumstances, such as when the tree causes an imminent risk of falling onto utility lines.
 In some cases, like in dense, over-vegetated forests, tree removal provides an overall positive impact on the ecosystem and in reducing wildfire risk.
 Tree removals can also be destructive, beyond community aesthetics, such as where trees are valuable to the ecosystem or prevent wildfire because they act as wind breaks.
 Legacy trees, for example should be evaluated with extra care because these trees may strongly contribute to dampening wind and preventing risk of landslide and runoff.
-Vegetation removal may have an impact on the climate; it may reduce carbon dioxide absorption, therefore increasing greenhouse gas emissions.20 Utilities must consider the impact on the climate, the local ecosystem, and wildfire risk when removing trees.
+Vegetation removal may have an impact on the climate; it may reduce carbon dioxide absorption, therefore increasing greenhouse gas emissions.
+19 Utilities must consider the impact on the climate, the local ecosystem, and wildfire risk when removing trees.
 The WSAB understands the challenges that the terrain in PG&E territory presents compared to the other two large IOUs.
 A one-size fits all approach to vegetation management is not practical because of the research necessary to perform environmentally sustainable vegetation management practices.
 Ecologists can determine where the replacement of trees with other trees or native vegetation is necessary to prevent environmental destruction.
-Data scientists and modeling tools21 can also help utilities make these decisions more easily.
+Data scientists and modeling tools20 can also help utilities make these decisions more easily.
 The WSD must evaluate whether utility wildfire mitigation practices increase the risk of wildfire or negatively impact climate change.

 The WSD lists tree replacement as an initiative in section 7.3.5 of the WMP Guidelines, but only SDG&E describes a tree replacement program.
 SDG&E follows a wildlife-agency approved conservation plan and works with the U.S. Forest Service to implement best practices in protecting habitats and species.
-SDG&E also removes wood debris after work is completed, removes debris from waterways, and in 2020 diverted nearly 40% of the green waste from vegetation management operations to green waste facilities.22 PG&E does not appear to have a tree replacement program.
-SCE's tree replacement program is part of its Hazard Tree Management activities, deploys environmental specialists, conducts field monitoring, and provides annual training for contractors in environmental regulations.24 IOUs must work with ecologists and data scientists to determine where tree replacement is needed to prevent damage to the environment.
+SDG&E also removes wood debris after work is completed, removes debris from waterways, and in 2020 diverted nearly 40% of the green waste from vegetation management operations to green waste facilities.
+PG&E does not appear to have a tree replacement program.
+While SCE's does not appear to have a tree replacement program is part of its Hazard Tree Management program.
+SCE obtains all the necessary environmental permits before initiating vegetation management activities, deploys environmental specialists, conducts field monitoring, and provides annual training for contractors in environmental regulations.
+IOUs must work with ecologists and data scientists to determine where tree replacement is needed to prevent damage to the environment.
 Although replanting and replacing trees may have a high cost in the short-term, the potential negative impact in the long-term of tree removal will be borne by the ecosystem where that tree was removed, the local community, and future Californians because of climate change.